xiangzhurui/cpdetector/readme-binaries.txt

 * Fixed bug #3426791: -m switch to skip moving documents with undetectable codepage was not working.
 * Fixed bug #3426791 (that was two bugs): Do not try to transcode documents with undetected codepage.
+* Fixed bug #3440658: Crash at invalid declared charset (the "" charset).
+!
+Added end to end test cases for command line tool.

 cpdetector- 1.0.8 - June, 26th, 2010